iangreenleaf/blog_house/_drafts/how-to-plan-your-garden-part-one.md

 Some areas had specific problems that needed solving, and so should host something that solved that problem.
 Some of the features I wanted to add had specific placement needs, and so those would get first priority on suitable sites.

-I realized that given the size of our yard and the wide variety of features I wanted, the easiest way to develop a sensible plan would be to break the yard up into several different areas, each with their own theme.
+I realized that given the size of our yard and the wide variety of features I wanted, the easiest way to develop a sensible plan would be to break the yard up into several broad areas, each with their own theme.

-TODO pic
+{% single_image path: assets/images/how-to-plan-a-garden/general-plan.png alt: "Map of our lot with themed areas marked" %}

 The southwest corner got a "food production" theme and would host the vegetable garden.
 Sub-themes for this area were "beneficial insects", because insects are useful to food plots for pollination and pest control, and "visually interesting", because it is situated at the front of the lot and should be pleasant for us to look at from the porch and passersby to look at from the sidewalk.